 Below are some abstract graphics and typography I used to created and express the ideas of the new brand for From the Intercom.
 I wanted something simple yet expressive, the design is inspired by the shape of Cyrillic, Greek, and Latin scripts which I enlarged and overlayed against various backgrounds.

-I applied this new brand to a magazine I created to celebrate the blog's 1st anniversary.
+I applied this new brand to a magazine I created to celebrate the blog's 1st anniversary as well as other promo material.
 We compiled a collection of our favourites reviews, stories, and interviews in a single magazine.

 You can order the full magazine here, we also sell them in a few record stores.